Personal health application: Definition

 Personal Health Application is an electronic tool of storing, managing and sharing health information in illness and wellness by an individual in a secure and confidential environment.

 Benefits

 Most people do not carry medical records when they leave home.
 They do not realize that in an emergency these medical records can make a big difference; additionally, it is hard to predict when an emergency might occur.
 In fact, they could save a life.
 Previous medications, history of allergy to medications, and other significant medical or surgical history can help a health professional through PHA tools to optimize treatment.

 A Personal Health Application (PHA) tool contains a patient's personal data (name, date of birth and other demographic details).
-It also includes a patient’s diagnosis or health condition and details about the various treatment/assessments delivered by health professionals during an episode of care from a health care provider.
-It contains an individuals health-related information accumulated during an entire lifetime.
+It also includes a patient's diagnosis or health condition and details about the various treatment/assessments delivered by health professionals during an episode of care from a health care provider.
+It contains an individual's health-related information accumulated during an entire lifetime.